 Dragon Hill Spa: Most popular Korean spa

-Furthermore, you would get an opportunity to golf and indulge in a cinema and K dramas or simply relax in one of their rooftop gardens!
-Being one of the largest and comprehensive Korean Spa, the Dragon Hill not only welcomes international visitors but it is also a prime location for locals to hang out on the weekends allowing travelers the perfect spot to “soak in” the Korean heritage!
-The Dragon Hill Spa is located in Yongsan, a short walk from the Yongsan Station Exit 1.
+Furthermore, you can enjoy activities like screen golfing, watching a movie or K dramas, or simply relax in one of their rooftop gardens!
+Being one of the largest and well-facilitated Korean Spas, the Dragon Hill not only welcomes international visitors but it is also a prime location for locals to hang out on the weekends.
+It allows travelers the perfect spot to “soak in” the Korean heritage!
+The Dragon Hill Spa is located in Yongsan and is a short walk from the Yongsan Station exit 1.

 Price range: Admission fee starts at 13,000 to 16,000 won (or 11 to 14 US$) per adult.

 Address: 40, Hangang – daero 21 na – gil, Yongsan – gu, Seoul.